Machine Learning Applications in IoT

 Data Analytics vs. Machine Learning

-Later I’ll explore the value of machine learning in greater depth, but at a high level, machine learning takes large amounts of data and generates useful insights that help the organization.
-That could mean improving processes, cutting costs, creating a better experience for the customer, or opening up new business models.
+At a high level, machine learning takes large amounts of data and generates useful insights that help the organization.
+That could mean improving processes, cutting costs, creating a better experience for the customer, or opening new business models.

 The thing is, most organizations can get many of these benefits from traditional data analytics, without the need for more complicated machine learning applications.